CodePushGo/website/src/content/blog/en/managing-dependencies-in-capacitor-projects.md

 ### Installing New Dependencies

-To add JavaScript dependencies, use npm or yarn, then sync your native projects with the Capacitor CLI:
+To add JavaScript dependencies, use npm or yarn, then sync your native projects with the React Native CLI:

 -   Use `npm install` or `yarn add` to install the required package.
 -   Run `npx cap sync` to update iOS and Android projects.